Tired of the same trivial accessibility discourse?

 To translate digital text on a website to braille, people who are blind use a refreshable braille display in combination with a screen reader.
 The screen reader will send the text to the braille display and the display will lower and raise round-tipped pins through holes in a flat surface in specific combinations as to create the correct text.
 A refreshable braille display is the only way a person who is deafblind can consume content on your website.

-This disability impairs a person's ability to distinguish between certain colors.
-The most common form of color blindness is red-green color blindness, where people seem green more like red (deuteranomaly), red more like green (protanomaly) or red the same as green (protanopia).
-Another form of color blindness is blue-yellow, where people experience blue and green more like yellow and red (tritanomaly) and blue and green more like purple and red or yellow and pink (tritanopia).
-People who cannot see colors at all, meaning they see everything in gray, suffer from achromatopsia or monochromacy.
+This disability impairs a person's ability to distinguish between certain colours.
+The most common form of colour blindness is red-green colour blindness, where people seem green more like red (deuteranomaly), red more like green (protanomaly) or red the same as green (protanopia).
+Another form of colour blindness is blue-yellow, where people experience blue and green more like yellow and red (tritanomaly) and blue and green more like purple and red or yellow and pink (tritanopia).
+People who cannot see colours at all, meaning they see everything in gray, suffer from achromatopsia or monochromacy.
 They see everything in shades of black, white and gray.

-This is why it's important to not rely on color as the only means to convey information.
+This is why it's important to not rely on colour as the only means to convey information.

 Conformance Levels